 On-site PPA: Here the buyer has direct access to the electricity supply through its close physical proximity.
 No public grids are required to transport the electricity, often avoiding grid fees, which make these types of agreements financially attractive.

 Off-site PPA: In this case, the renewable energy generator is not located at the buyer's site.
 Electricity will be transported directly through public grids.

 Virtual PPAs (or Synthetic PPAs)

 In a Virtual PPA, there is no physical supply of electricity between the supplier and offtaker.
-Instead the electricity is sold directly to the market at the spot price.
-The electricity producer settles the amounts with the offtaker, which depend on the variations between between the spot price and the PPA price.
+Instead, the electricity is sold directly to the market at the spot price.
+The electricity producer settles the amounts with the offtaker, which depends on the variations between the spot price and the PPA price.

 Without an actual physical delivery between the contracting parties, Virtual PPAs serve customers from multiple sites, who aren’t confined to a given energy market.
 Seen as more flexible, Virtual PPAs are a cost-effective option since there aren’t dispatch costs and no limits on load points.

 Having sorted out the differences among PPAs types, one must also be aware of the existent hedging structures and what implications these might have on revenue risks.